tatuylonen/wiktextract/README.md

 * Some holonyms/meronyms are currently stored under the sense, while other linkages are under the word.
 This should be looked into and made consistent.
 * Some information that is global for a page, such as category links for the page, may only be included in the last part-of-speech defined on the page or even the last language defined on the page.
 This should be fixed.

+This software is still quite new and should still be considered a beta version.

 ## Dependencies

 This package depends on the following other packages: